OpenVidu/openvidu.io-docs/docs/deployment/deploying-aws.md

 ##### PHP, Ruby, Python, .NET...

 We are not going to spell out in detail what is to be done with the rest of backend technologies, but you can get the idea from the Java and Node steps above.
-It is always the same process: take your app to your instance, place it under `/var/www/html/`, configure Nginx and Supervisor (this last with the necessary launching script depending on your technology) and relaunch both services.
+It is always the same process: take your app to your instance, place it under `/opt/`, configure Nginx and Supervisor (this last with the necessary launching script depending on your technology) and relaunch both services.
+Be sure that your machine has all the necessary dependencies and technologies to execute your application, depending on the framework (Java for a Java app, Node for a Node app, Ruby for a Ruby app...)

 Voilà!
 It is really this simple.

 #### PS: Multiple apps in the same instance

-To launch multiple apps in the same instance, just store each one of them inside its own folder under `/var/www/html/`.
+To launch multiple apps in the same instance, just store each one of them inside its own folder under `/opt/`.
 For example:

-  - `/var/www/html/YOUR_APP_1` : will be available at `https://AMAZON_URL_OR_YOUR_CUSTOM_DOMAIN/YOUR_APP_1/`
+  - `/opt/YOUR_APP_1` : will be available at `https://AMAZON_URL_OR_YOUR_CUSTOM_DOMAIN/YOUR_APP_1/`
-  - `/var/www/html/YOUR_APP_2` : will be available at `https://AMAZON_URL_OR_YOUR_CUSTOM_DOMAIN/YOUR_APP_2/`
+  - `/opt/YOUR_APP_2` : will be available at `https://AMAZON_URL_OR_YOUR_CUSTOM_DOMAIN/YOUR_APP_2/`

 The other steps explained above also need some adjustments related to paths: